Back to blog

 Companies Using It: Facebook (for internal tools), GitHub

-Haskell is known for its strong support of pure functional programming and its ability to handle highly abstract concepts.
-While it’s primarily used in academic and research settings, Haskell is also valued for writing software that requires high reliability and safety.
-Functional programming concepts learned in Haskell can also be transferred to other languages like Scala.
+Haskell is known for its strong support of pure functional programming.
+It handles highly abstract concepts well.
+While mainly used in academic and research settings, Haskell is also valued for writing high-reliability software.
+Functional programming concepts learned in Haskell transfer well to other languages like Scala.

-Why Learn Haskell?: Haskell is ideal for developers interested in learning functional programming or working in specialized fields where safety and correctness are paramount.
+Why Learn Haskell?: Haskell is ideal for developers interested in functional programming.
+It's also great for specialized fields where safety and correctness are critical.

 20. Shell Scripting: Best for Automating Tasks on Linux/Unix